Introduction

 Package Visibility

-When publishing, your package will be accessible according to the visibility setting configured when the package was created:
+When publishing, your package is accessible according to the visibility setting configured when the package was created:

 • Public: Visible and downloadable by anyone